ItemConsulting/starter-item/README.md

-# TypeScript Starter for Enonic XP
+# Item Starter for Enonic XP

 This starter kit will set up an empty shell for your new Enonic app.